jnunez101/tap-python-sdk/Readme.md

 ### What Is This ?
 This fork is intended to add any form of Linux support.
 I use Arch linux so it will probably only work with that at first.

+## TODO
+ Bleak is the module that relies on PyObjC.
+Replace that or get it working since it does have linux support...well so it says.

 ### What is This originally ?

 TAP python SDK allows you to build python app that can establish BLE connection with the Tap Strap, send commands and receive events and data - Thus allowing TAP to act as a controller for your app!